Partner / Litigator / Certified Mediator

 As a litigator, Jacqui has appeared before all levels of Court in both Ontario and British Columbia.
 In most cases, even where a litigation process has been commenced, an out-of-court settlement may still be achieved through negotiation or other dispute resolution processes.
 In some cases, litigation is necessary to overcome significant differences, and Jacqui works to provide careful and robust representation.

-Jacqui was elected as a Bencher for the Law Society of British Columbia effective January 2019, and is currently the Chair of the Practice Standards Committee, a member of the Access to Justice Advisory Committee, and the Rule of Law and Lawyer Independence Advisory Committee.
+Jacqui was elected as a Bencher for the Law Society of British Columbia as of January 2019.
+She was appointed Chair of the Practice Standards Committee in 2020, and continues in this role.
+She is Vice-Chair of the Rule of Law and Lawyer Independence Advisory Committee.
 She has also served on the Access to Legal Services Advisory Committee and the Unauthorized Practice Committee.
 Jacqui is a member of the British Columbia Law Institute Pension Division Review Project.

 Jacqui has been active in various subsections of the Canadian Bar Association – BC Branch, including holding executive positions.
 She has volunteered with the Continuing Legal Education Society of British Columbia, contributing to Annotated Family Practice and as a presenter, and with the Law Society of British Columbia’s Professional Legal Training Course as a moot court judge.
 She has practiced in a variety of litigation settings with an emphasis on family law, including pension division.
 In addition to her legal practice, Jacqui has volunteered in her community in a variety of capacities.
 She formerly sat on the Board of 365Give, a registered BC not-for-profit Society that has developed an educational program that encourages kids to give back to the world every day.